 What is next?

 If you are not allergic to aspirin and do not have any of the conditions listed below, we will recommend taking aspirin during your pregnancy.
-This is because aspirin may reduce the risk the of some of the complications of pregnancy (please see the details at “Why I should take aspirin?” section of this leaflet).
+This is because aspirin may reduce the risk the of some of the complications of pregnancy (please see the details in “Why I should take aspirin?” section of this leaflet).

 We recommend that you take a total of 150mg of aspirin once per day.
 It is best to take your aspirin once daily after your evening meal.
-Most aspirin come in 75mg tablets, so you would need to take two tablets to make up the 150mg dose.
+Most aspirin comes in 75mg tablets, so you would need to take two tablets to make up the 150mg dose.

 Conditions that mean you should not take aspirin

-- If you have active or previous peptic ulceration – sores that develop on the lining of the stomach.
+- If you have active or previous peptic ulceration – sores that develop on the lining of the stomach

-- If you have any bleeding disorders such as haemophila.
+- If you have any bleeding disorders such as haemophila

 - If you have experienced severe cardiac failure.